Start / English Edition / Cyberpunk TCG: 140 Cards, 4 SR, and the Bandai Formula

 Which scenario is more likely?
 The good one.
 WeirdCo can’t afford a „you need 12 boxes to keep up“ launch moment — not after months of marketing around FOMO-free, anti-scalping, Kickstarter for everyone.
 The company’s rhetoric has been too consistent to break with an aggressive SR strategy now.
 But until WeirdCo officially reveals the four cards or they leak, it’s speculation.

-Gundam comparison: Newtype Rising had chase cards that briefly spiked to around $400 USD per single after launch, before a second print wave calmed the market.
-For Cyberpunk a similar wave is plausible — with the difference that the demand from 47,636 backers is three times the size of any comparable TCG launch in the past five years.
+Gundam comparison: Newtype Rising has produced chase cards that still define the top of its secondary market.
+Details on the price spread further down.
+For Cyberpunk a similar wave is plausible — with the difference that the demand from 49,260 backers is three times the size of any comparable TCG launch in the past five years.

 For readers in DE/AT: anyone coming in with Gundam or One Piece experience should budget roughly €400–700 for building a playable Set 1 deck.
 That’s the realistic range, depending on how much mechanical weight the SRs carry.
 Anyone coming from Magic and used to secondary market singles should wait out the first three to six months until Cardmarket has enough liquidity — then buy selectively.

-One point that regularly gets overlooked: alt-art versions of seemingly unremarkable cards can end up pricier than the Legends themselves.
-The Gundam poster child for this is Overflowing Affection — Draw-2-Discard-1 Uncommon, tournament staple in every White deck.
-Its alt-art version is more expensive on the secondary market than individual LR alt-arts.
+One point that regularly gets overlooked: alt-art versions of seemingly unremarkable cards can end up pricier than individual LRs.
+Gundam’s example is Overflowing Affection — the U+ variant (Uncommon Plus, a dedicated rarity step above regular Uncommons) has settled around $170 on the secondary market, above some regular LR alt-arts.
 Meaning: it’s not just the Secret Rares worth watching.
 If one of the 31 Iconic Rares hits a Common staple, it can end up more expensive than a chase Legend with lower play frequency.
 The full Iconic Rare list isn’t public yet — but the interesting candidates will be the understated ones, not the big names.

-One Cardmarket quirk worth knowing for DE buyers: unlike TCGplayer in the US market, Cardmarket doesn’t have guaranteed daily prices — it uses a median of the last 30 sales.
+One Cardmarket quirk worth knowing for DE buyers: unlike TCGplayer in the US market, Cardmarket doesn’t have guaranteed daily prices — it publishes a trend price plus rolling 30-day averages (AVG30).
 In the first four to six weeks after release, when liquidity is still thin, trend prices swing wildly.
 One sale at €300 followed by three at €180 pulls the average back fast.
 If you’re a collector buying singles: watch for two to three weeks before pulling the trigger.
-If you happen to pull a Secret Rare from the first retail wave and want to sell, you’ll often get more than the later median suggests.
+If you happen to pull a Secret Rare from the first retail wave and want to sell, you’ll often get more than the later AVG30 suggests.

 Specific note for DE/AT buyers: the Cyberpunk TCG secondary market will run largely separate from the US market.
 US sellers rarely ship to Europe (customs hassle, postage on singles uneconomical), EU buyers don’t want to carry exchange rate risk plus customs exposure.
 Cardmarket and the major DE traders — Cardgate, Magic Universe, Alpha-Spiele, Karten-Lounge, Luminous Cards — will define the European price.
 If the US market pushes a Secret Rare to $350, that doesn’t mean the EU price follows.
 The euro price will be more a function of EU backer count and retail availability through Luminous Cards.